top of page

 Board Treasurer

-She is originally from Canal Winchester, Ohio and graduated from Otterbein College with a Bachelor of Arts degree.
-Sherri and her husband, Doug, have lived in Westerville for 22 years with their 3 daughters, Amanda, Katherine and Elizabeth, all graduates of Westerville South High School.
+Originally from Canal Winchester, Ohio, Sherri earned her Bachelor of Arts degree from Otterbein College.
+She and her husband, Doug, have called Westerville home for 26 years, where they raised their three daughters, all graduates of Westerville South High School.

-Sherri has been very involved in volunteering within Westerville City Schools, serving as President and Treasurer of various organizations.
-She is currently a board member of Westerville Education Challenge and Hope Squad advisor for Westerville South High School.
+A dedicated community volunteer, Sherri has been actively involved with Westerville City Schools, serving in leadership roles such as President and Treasurer for various organizations.
+She currently serves as a board member of Westerville Education Challenge, is a Hope Squad advisor at Westerville South High School and is a member of the Westerville Noon Rotary.

 Charlie Boss joined Westerville City Schools in 2020 as the district’s Communications and Community Engagement coordinator, where she captures stories that celebrate and cast a spotlight on Westerville’s students, staff and schools.